Reviews You Can Rely On

 Why You Should Trust Us

-Senior Research Analyst Michelle Powell laid the foundation to her highly analytical review style while obtaining a B.A. in Cultural Anthropology at U.C.
+Senior Review Analyst Michelle Powell laid the foundation to her highly analytical review style while obtaining a B.A. in Cultural Anthropology at U.C.
 Santa Cruz.
 Since then, she's spent more than a decade working in the specialty food industry and has managed multiple establishments that serve a wide variety of cuisines.
 This experience makes her perfect for evaluating the diverse range of meals these versatile pressure cookers can prepare.

 Senior Review Editor Max Mutter learned a great deal about objective testing while earning a Masters in Biological Sciences at Oxford University in England.
 He now applies that refined knowledge to examining top-selling home products for GearLab.
 He has been testing and writing about kitchen appliances for more than four years.
-In that time, he has used over 100 pressure cookers, some of the best blenders and top-ranked air fryers as well as the best food dehydrators, best toasters, and top toaster ovens, lending him a well-rounded understanding of what makes a countertop appliance worth the real estate that it occupies.
+In that time, he has used over 100 pressure cookers, some of blenders and top-ranked air fryers as well as the best food dehydrators, toasters, and top toaster ovens, lending him a well-rounded understanding of what makes a countertop appliance worth the real estate that it occupies.

 Reviewer Jason Wanlass has been part of the greater GearLab Team for more than six years.
 An avid adventurist and former journalist, he has tested many products and written numerous reviews on camping gear.
 He recently combined his love for all things gear with a passion for cooking and now shares his insight on cooking-related products.
 Jason is no stranger to slow cookers, mixers, and air fryers.
 He has an eye for detail and likes finding the little things that make a product great to use.